-After three rounds of the games, it is time to serve dinner and then clear the tables.
+After three rounds of the games, it is time to serve dinner and then clear the tables which I pitch in with.
 It is also now nearing 5:30 pm, when the hospice closes its doors to visitors.
-As I walk by the beds, wishing each of my newly-made friends goodbye, they call out, “Jaldi vaapas aana.”
-[Come back soon.]
+As I walk by the beds, wishing each of my newly-made friends goodbye, they call out, “Jaldi vaapas aana.
+[Come back soon.]”

 Nirmal Hriday is the first Missionaries of Charity home set up by Mother Teresa, and often referred to as her first love.
 Dedicated to take care of the most destitute in the city with medical and emotional care, inmates suffer from AIDS, leprosy, malnutrition, cancer or unidentified illnesses.
 Despite the name, an estimated 70 percent get well and go back home.